More Upside Risk Than Downside Risk From Here Says Vettafi Head Of Energy Research

 (MENAFN- News Direct) --News Direct--

-VettaFi Head of Energy Research Stacey Morris speaks to Thomas Warner from Proactive about the latest developments from the midstream segment of the oil market, that is the foof the Alerian Midstream Energy Dividend UCITS ETF (LSE:MMLP) for which VettaFi is the index provider.
+VettaFi Head of Energy Research Stacey Morris speaks to Thomas Warner from Proactive about the latest developments from the midstream segment of the oil market, which is the focus of the Alerian Midstream Energy Dividend UCITS ETF (LSE:MMLP) for which VettaFi is the index provider.

 Morris discusses the advantages of the midstream space, which is mostly comprised of companies that perform the oil market's shipping and handling function, and emphasises midstream companies' stable cash flows in contrast to the volatile nature of commodity prices.